DTJF/libpruio/src/doc/_1_features.md

 - TIMERSS (4x Timer and PWM features)

-Therefor the application executes a sequence of these three steps
+Therefor the user application (ARM) executes a sequence of these three steps

--# Create a PruIo structure, read initial configuration (constructor PruIo::PruIo() ).
+-# Create a PruIo structure, read initial subsystems registers configuration (constructor PruIo::PruIo() ).

--# Upload customize configuration to the subsystem registers (function PruIo::config() ) and start operation (possibly by functions PruIo::rb_start() or PruIo::mm_start() ).
+-# Upload customized configuration to the subsystems registers (function PruIo::config() ) and start the main loop operations (possibly by functions PruIo::rb_start() or PruIo::mm_start() ).

--# When done, restore original register configuration and destroy the PruIo structure (destructor PruIo::~PruIo() ).
+-# Finally, restore original register configuration and destroy the PruIo structure (destructor PruIo::~PruIo() ).

 \note Create and use just one PruIo structure at a time.